David Larwill

-Career
+Biography

 Early life

-David Larwill was born in Ballarat, Central Victoria, and spent his early life on family-owned farms.
+David Larwill was born in the Victorian city of Ballarat and spent his early life on family-owned farms.
 In the 1960s, Larwill moved to his grandmother's house at Mt Martha, on Victoria's Mornington Peninsula.
-He attended Mornington Secondary College (finishing in 1973) and later Frankston Technical College (1974–75), where he studied photography, painting and sculpture.
+He attended Mornington High School (finishing in 1973) and later Frankston Technical College (1974–75), where he studied photography, painting and sculpture.
 The following year, Larwill started studying ceramics at Prahran College of Advanced Education but dropped out of the course after three months, and worked as a labourer at a steel mill in nearby Hastings.
 He then moved to Noosa in Queensland, to live in a girlfriend's parents' villa, and left Australia to travel throughout Europe and North America for 18 months.

 Larwill returned to Melbourne in 1979 and moved into a St Kilda flat with art students Peter Ferguson and Wayne Eager.
 He enrolled at Preston Institute of Technology, where he studied for a year under Peter Booth, Peter D. Cole, Rod Bishop, Dale Hickey, Mirka Mora and John Dunkley-Smith.
 Larwill met fellow student Karan Hayman at this time, and they, along with many others, established Roar Studios in 1981.
 The Department Head, Betty Churcher (later Director of the National Gallery of Australia), advised him: "You don't need to come here ...
 Why don't you stay in your studio and paint and exhibit?"
 Larwill followed her advice.

 The contemporary Australian painter, Peter Booth, had a profound impact upon the development of Larwill's early painting style.
 Larwill attended a 1979 exhibition of Booth's work at Pinacotheca Gallery, Richmond, Victoria, which consisted of large narrative paintings depicting the end of the world.
 Larwill was intrigued by what could be achieved through paint, commenting: "You could do ugly scenes but the overall effect is one of beauty".

-Internationally, the work of French artist Jean Dubuffet and the CoBrA group were also important influences on Larwill’s art; in particular, its revival of expressionism and interest in Outsider art.
+Internationally, the work of French artist Jean Dubuffet and the CoBrA group were also important influences on Larwill's art; in particular, its revival of expressionism and interest in Outsider art.
 Larwill also admired the New York street art of Jean-Michel Basquiat, and had a growing appreciation of Aboriginal art from first-hand contact and personal friendships, most notably with the celebrated Australian painter Ginger Riley Munduwalawala.